yashkataruka/NLP-Project/README.md

 The ULMFiT model works in two parts.
 First we prepare the data for the language model without the labels by splitting it in train and test sets in a 90:10 ratio.
 Then in the second part we prepare the data, this time with the labels, for the classifier with the train-test ratio as 70:30.
 Trainig the classifier requires the trained language model.

 Finally, fine tuning is done to improve the accuracy further.

-For more details refer to the project documentation.

 ## Using our trained model